Fifth Avenue (36th to 56th Street)

 –Macy’s (West 34th Street between Sixth & Seventh Avenues)

-“The Perfect Gift Brings People Together,” showcases family traditions and preparations with an ornate ice-skating window, sesonal cityscapes and more.
+See Sunny the Snowpal in various settings and help him catch up with Santa’s sleigh in an interactive video game.
 A fifteen foot tall Santa perches above the marquee (don’t forget to visit him inside).